 The Parisian Macao

-Revenues amounted to $454 million, mirroring a 26.5% increase year over year.
-The upside can be mainly attributed to a 33% rise in casino revenues and 20% surge in food and beverage revenues.
-However, rooms and mall revenues slumped 3% and 20%, respectively.
+Revenues amounted to $414 million, mirroring an 11.6% increase year over year.
+The upside can be mainly attributed to an 11.4% rise in casino revenues, 6.3% surge in food and beverage as well as a 14.3% rise in rooms revenues.
+However, mall revenues remained flat year over year.

 The Plaza Macao and Four Seasons Hotel Macao

-Net revenues jumped 17.3% to $224 million on a 21.8% increase in casino revenues, 11.1% gain in rooms revenues, and 12.5% increase in food and beverage revenues.
-Nevertheless, revenues from mall as well as convention, retail and other remained flat year over year.
+Net revenues jumped 13.4% to $211 million on a 19.1% increase in casino revenues, 11.1% gain in rooms revenues, and a 12.5% increase in food and beverage revenues.
+Nevertheless, revenues from rooms, and food and beverage remained flat year over year.
+Revenues from mall declined 6.1% year over year.

-Revenues were down 1.3% year over year to $152 million on a 2.1% decline in casino revenues.
+Revenues were down 13.9% year over year to $155 million on account of a 15.1% decline in casino revenues.

 Marina Bay Sands, Singapore